Stories of Impact

 Ms. Nailor retired from the public school system 2011, and from 2012-2016 she taught exercise and sport science at Carthage.
 She holds a master’s degree in sports management from the United States Sport Academy.

 In the formative years, Lady Reds athletics was essentially a one-woman show.
-Diane Mizerka coached at Carthage from 1968 to 1980, juggling nine different sports in the early days of the women’s athletic program.
+Dianne Mizerka coached at Carthage from 1968 to 1980, juggling nine different sports in the early days of the women’s athletic program.
+She went on to become Carthage’s first director of women’s athletics before retiring in 1985.

 Veronica Hunter Moore ’05